 The judges record the finishing order upon the information given by the lap scorers that each athlete finished his race.
-It is quite obvious that, a lap before, the bell must have been rung for him.
+It is quite obvious that, a lap before, the bell must have been rung for him

-As soon as the last athlete has finished, under the supervision of the Referee, the distance separating the finish line and the spot where the peg has been planted for each athlete is measured.
-The measuring is done either with a wheel equipped with a counter or with a 100m measuring tape.
-Whatever the case may be, measure 30 cm from the inside of the track if it has a kerb, and 20cm if it does not, (in the case of measuring with a tape, use wedges of that length in order to maintain it at the correct distance from the inside of the track).
+As soon as the last athlete has finished, under the supervision of the Referee, the distance separating the finish line and the spot where the peg has been planted for each athlete is measured (and recorded rounded down to the nearest full metre).
+The measuring is done either with a measuring wheel or with a measuring tape.
+Whatever the case may be, measure at 30cm from the inside of the track (kerb) (in the case of measuring with a tape, use wedges of that length in order to maintain it at the correct distance from the inside of the track).
 The distances corresponding to the numbers on each peg are recorded, and when the process is finished, the lap scoring sheet is checked again.